earthai-tech/watex/README.md

 ```
 WATex-AI gives a piece of  mileages  discussion.
 Indeed, discussing about mileages seems to be a good approach to
 comprehend the features relationship, their correlation as well as their influence between each other.
-For instance, to try to discuss  about the mileages `'ohmS', 'sfi','geol' and 'flow'` we merely
+For instance, to try to discuss  about the mileages `'ohmS', 'sfi','geol' and 'flow'`, we merely
 need to import `discussingFeatures` method from `QuickPlot` class as below:
 ```
 >>> from viewer.plot.QuickPlot import discussingFeatures